-The must-have features can be grouped in 3 categories:
+The must-have features can be grouped in four categories:

-- Security (port isolation, port security, IEEE 802.1x and network access control integration, E911 solutions and publicly available system and security test results)
+- Highest degree of Security (port isolation, port security, IEEE 802.1x and network access control integration, E911 solutions and publicly available system and security test results)

 - Ease of use / operational efficiencies (true plug-n-play provisioning, link layer discovery protocol, support of MAC OUI based profiles and interoperating with many different services from many different vendors, like Dante audio over IP)

-Together, these must-have features far surpass what most residential-based PON systems offer, providing a safe, secure and scalable system that exceeds all the needs a modern business’s true enterprise LAN demands – including commercial, federal government, hospitality, education, healthcare or transportation industries specific requirements.
+Together, these must-have features far surpass what most residential-based PON systems offer, providing a safe, secure and scalable system that exceeds all the needs a modern business’s true enterprise LAN demands – including commercial, federal government, hospitality, education, healthcare, manufacturing or transportation industries specific requirements.

 Must Have Security Items